tobeyesong/stockchart2.0/README.md

 ## Conclusion

 This project demonstrates the value of revisiting old projects with a fresh perspective.
+The original scaffolding laid a fundamental foundation for my work, and it made all of the difference.
 Implementing the Segment Tree significantly improved the app's performance and prepared it for long-term reprovisioning.